 - If cv is not specified, 5-fold cross-validation is applied.

-- An instance of cross-validation splitter which can be one of the following:
+- An instance of a cross-validation splitter can be one of the following:

 from sklearn.model_selection import cross_val_score from sklearn.pipeline import make_pipeline from sklearn.preprocessing import StandardScaler from sklearn.svm import SVC from sklearn.ensemble import RandomForestClassifier # # Create an instance of Pipeline # pipeline = make_pipeline(StandardScaler(), RandomForestClassifier(n_estimators=100, max_depth=4)) # # Pass instance of pipeline and training and test data set # cv=10 represents the StratifiedKFold with 10 folds # scores = cross_val_score(pipeline, X=X_train, y=y_train, cv=10, n_jobs=1) print('Cross Validation accuracy scores: %s' % scores) print('Cross Validation accuracy: %.3f +/- %.3f' % (np.mean(scores),np.std(scores)))

-Here is how the output would look like as a result of execution of above code:
+Here is how the output would look like as a result of the execution of the above code:

-- K-fold cross validation involves split the data into training and test data sets, applying K-fold cross-validation on training data set and selecting the model with most optimal performance
+- K-fold cross-validation involves splitting the data into training and test data sets, applying K-fold cross-validation on the training data set, and selecting the model with the most optimal performance

-- There are several cross validation generators such as KFold, StratifiedKFold which can be used for this technique.
+- There are several cross-validation generators such as KFold, and StratifiedKFold which can be used for this technique.

-- Sklearn.model_selection module’s cross_val_score helper class can be used for applying K-fold cross validation in simple manner.
+- Sklearn.model_selection module’s cross_val_score helper class can be used for applying K-fold cross-validation in a simple manner.

-- Use LOOCV method for very small data sets.
+- Use the LOOCV method for very small data sets.